woocommerce/woocommerce-admin/client/header/activity-panel/README.md

 ======

 This component contains the Activity Panel.
 This is shown on every page and is rendered as part of the header.
-It provides access to the notices system and actionable items like orders, reviews, and stock.
+It provides access to the notices system and actionable items like reviews and stock.

 ## Components